react-fullstack/slush-react-fullstack/README.md

   * react-fullstack:react-dispatcher
   * react-fullstack:react-store

-To install generators, pick one from the above list:
+To install a sub-generator, pick one from the above list:
  ```
  slush react-fullstack:generator_of_your_choice
  ```